 4. Tetragametic Chimerism: When one of the zygotes out of the set of fraternal twins is absorbed into the other, resulting in a singular zygote, there will be one baby with two different strains of DNA.

 Identical Twins (Monozygotic Twins)

-Identical twins are created when a single egg is fertilized by one sperm.
-This egg then splits in two creating two babies with the same DNA.
+Identical twins are created when a single egg is fertilised by one sperm.
+This egg splits in two, creating two babies with the same DNA.
 These twins may or may not share an amniotic sac and a placenta, based on the time of the split of the egg.
 The twins will each have their own placenta and amniotic sac if the egg splits within the first two days.
 If it splits within the next three to eight days, they will have the same placenta with separate amniotic sacs.
-In case the egg splits after thirteen days they will share a placenta and amniotic sac which can result in a high-risk pregnancy and cause complications to the twins.
+In case the egg splits after thirteen days they will share a placenta and amniotic sac, which can result in a high-risk pregnancy and cause complications to the twins.
 If the egg doesn’t split until much later, conjoined twins or Siamese twins are formed.

-When identical twins share a placenta, something known as a twin to twin transfusion may occur where one twin may pass on blood to the other.
-Here the twin receiving the blood will have excessive red blood cells and the twin donating the blood will have a lack of it, causing complications in both the twins.
+When identical twins share a placenta, something known as a twin to twin transfusion may occur, where one twin may pass on blood to the other.
+Here, the twin receiving the blood will have excessive red blood cells and the twin donating the blood will have a lack of it, causing complications in both the twins.